Negativity-preserving transforms of tuples of symmetric matrices

-For Theorem~\ref{Tmulti2}, if (1) holds then (2) holds for the restriction of $f$ to $( 0, \rho )^m$, and again Proposition~\ref{Pabsmon}(1) allows extension by continuity, so that (2) holds in general.
-The proof that (2) implies (1) is unchanged from the $I = ( -\rho, \rho )$ case.
+For Theorem~\ref{Tmulti2}, clearly $(1) \implies (2)$.
+If (2) holds then (3) holds for the restriction of $f$ to $( 0, \rho)^m$, and again Proposition~\ref{Pabsmon}(1) allows extension by continuity, so that (2) holds in general.
+The proof that (3) implies (1) is unchanged from the $I = ( -\rho, \rho )$ case.

-For both parts of Corollary~\ref{Cpreserver}, if $f$ has the prescribed form then the entrywise transform maps $\bs_n^{(k \bone_m^T)}( I )$ or $\overline{\bs_n^{(k \bone_m^T)}}( I )$ to $\bs_n^{(k)}$ or $\overline{\bs_n^{(k)}}$ when $I = ( -\rho , \rho )$, so the same holds when $I = [ 0, \rho )$.
+For both parts of Corollary~\ref{Cpreserver}, if $f$ has the prescribed form then the entrywise transform maps $\cS_n^{(k \bone_m^T)}( I )$ or $\overline{\cS_n^{(k \bone_m^T)}}( I )$ to $\cS_n^{(k)}$ or $\overline{\cS_n^{(k)}}$ when $I = ( -\rho , \rho )$, so the same holds when $I = [ 0, \rho )$.
 The converse uses the same restriction and continuity argument as before.

 Finally, that (2) implies (1) in Corollary~\ref{Cinertia} is immediate.
-For the converse, note again that the conclusion holds for the restriction of $f$ to $( 0, \rho )$ and the continuity of $f$ on $I = [0,\rho)$ follows from Proposition~\ref{Pabsmon}(1). \end{proof}
+For the converse, note again that the conclusion holds for the restriction of $f$ to $( 0, \rho )$ and the continuity of $f$ on $I = [0,\rho)$ follows from Theorem~\ref{Tmain} and Proposition~\ref{Pabsmon}(1). \end{proof}